Martina Topley-Bird: Solo career

 In 2010, Topley-Bird appeared on the album Heligoland by Massive Attack, lending her voice on the tracks "Psyche" and "Babel".
 She also toured with Massive Attack as their support act and providing guest vocals at their shows.
 Her third album, Some Place Simple, was released in July 2010.
 It contained stripped-down versions of songs from her first two releases, along with four new songs.
 Topley-Bird performed Maxinquaye live at the Sundance Festival, London, in April 2012, and also appeared on the tracks "Open" and "Secret" on electronic musician Clark's album Iradelphic.
 In 2013 contributed to a cover of the xx's "Crystalised" with Mark Lanegan and Warpaint, and also toured with Warpaint as a supporting act on their 2013 world tour.
 On 26 January 2015, she appeared as lead vocalist on title track "The Day is My Enemy", the second single of The Prodigy's, from their album The Day Is My Enemy (2015).

 In 2018 Martina Topley-Bird released the single "Solitude", which would subsequently appear on the four-track EP MTB Continued.

-In May 2021 Topley-Bird released the single "Pure Heart" from her upcoming album Forever I Wait.
+In May 2021 Topley-Bird released the single "Pure Heart" from her album Forever I Wait released in September of the same year.
+In a The Guardian interview, Topley-Bird stated she was a lot happier with the end results compared to her previous albums.
+Also, noting it does not directly address the death of her daughter, largely being written beforehand.